michel-kraemer/gradle-download-task/README.md

 The plugin also provides a `Verify` task that can be used to check the integrity of a downloaded file by calculating its checksum and comparing it to a pre-defined value.
-The task succeeds if the file's checksum equals the given value and fails if it doesn't.
+The task succeeds if the file’s checksum equals the given value and fails if it doesn’t.

 Use the task as follows: